Why business school (and why MIT)

 MIT roles

-Beyond my own building, I've been working to support the broader MIT entrepreneurial ecosystem.
 I'm on the leadership team of the MIT $100K, the longest-running student startup competition in the country.
-I've also been putting together a working group to better connect MIT Sloan and the MIT Media Lab, which has an extraordinary amount of frontier research happening that deserves more connectivity to the entrepreneurial side of campus.
+I've also been putting together a working group to better connect MIT Sloan and the MIT Media Lab.
 And I launched the Cambridge Founders Club — an extension of the community-building work I started in New York — complete with a full-stack application I built to support it.
-Same thesis, new city: curate a group of ambitious people, create space for real connection, and see what compounds.

 How Sloan fits the bigger arc

 The MIT chapter isn't a detour from building — it's an accelerant.
 I'm using this time to reinvent Pangea as an AI-natively powered platform, agentically driven from the inside out.
-I'm modernizing the entire tech stack — front end to back end — using AI coding agents to move faster than a traditional engineering team could.
 The question I keep coming back to is the same one I've been asking since Brown: what does the future of work look like, and how do you build the platform that meets it?
 The tools have changed dramatically, but the mission hasn't.
-Pangea started as a way to connect people with meaningful work.
-Now I'm building the version of it that's designed for a world where agents and humans work side by side.